 The AV receiver (also known as the AVR or home theater receiver) isn’t the prettiest piece of a home theater system, but it’s certainly the most important.
 It’s a magical place where all of the audio meets all of the video and sends music and soundtracks to your home theater speakers.
 Sometimes, it has processing powers and other times it can connect to the web.
 In other words, it’s something that you really shouldn’t skimp on.
 This one heavy home theater component serves as the cornerstone, the hub and the “brains” behind any good setup.
+You want the best home theater receiver your budget can handle.

 Your Speaker Collection.
 Been collecting speakers since the ’70s?
 Don’t expect to connect all of them to your AV receiver.
 Most of today’s AVRs won’t support that kind of crazy setup, but there are options.
 Whether you want a 5.1 setup or want to go for 9.2, make sure that your receiver can handle the number of speakers and subwoofers you want populating your system.
 And know that if you’re on a budget, your selection may be limited.